kubeflow/fairing/README.md

 fairing.config.run()
 ```

-In this example, Kubeflow Fairing:
+In this example, Kubeflow Fairing completed the following steps:

 - Packaged your code in a docker container, without using docker.
 - Deployed your training job as a Kubernetes workload.